 The holidays are also a time when a recovering addict must learn to deal with their resentment.
 People who have upset them in the past may be living in their minds rent-free.
 These resentments seem to increase during the holiday season.
 They can be very dangerous to a person’s sobriety.
 It is a real challenge for an addict not to let resentments influence their behavior and decisions.
 They must not let resentment have power over them during the holiday season.

 Recovery Starts Here!

-If you are a family member is suffering from drug addiction or just need to contact someone to answer some questions you have, don’t wait another minute contact us today at 913-755-4357.
+If you or a family member is suffering from drug addiction or just needs to contact someone to answer some questions you have, don’t wait another minute, contact us today at 913-755-4357.